 China’s most Western city and is also home to one of its largest international airports.
 These facts, combined with the lack of historical things to do and see in the immediate vicinity of Shanghai, make the city a great place to get your bearings in advance if you are planning a longer stay in this Country.

 History be damned, however, there are a lot of modern things to do and see in Shanghai.
-Take the Shanghai Metro to Lujiazui station and walk around in the futuristic district of the same name, which literally mean’s “east side of the Huangpu River.”
-Cross back over the water and walk along the 1920s-era Bund, which provides great views of one of the most modern skyline’s in the world.
+Take the Shanghai Metro to Lujiazui station and walk around in the futuristic district of the same name, which literally means “east side of the Huangpu River.”
+Cross back over the water and walk along the 1920s-era Bund, that provides great views of one of the most modern skylines in the world.

 The Shanghai skyline is a metropolis of bright light’s and modern skyscrapers to equal those skylines of any American city.

 Dig deeper into Puxi (the west side of the Huangpu River), whether you can explore “People’s Square” and the “Shanghai Museum”, shop and eat street food along East Nanjing Road, stroll through the historic French Concession or see one of the only “old” structures in Shanghai, Jing’an Temple.

 I recommend spending between 2-3 days in Shanghai.
 Depending on your itinerary other things to see and do near Shanghai are the cities of Hangzhou and Suzhou, the ancient “water town” of Zhujiajiao and the Anji Bamboo Forest, where the film “Crouching Tiger, Hidden Dragon” was filmed.

 is a famous waterfront and regarded as the symbol of Shanghai for hundreds of years.
 It is on the west bank of Huangpu River from the Waibaidu Bridge to Nanpu Bridge and winds almost a mile in length.